SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 so the comparison of value types and reference types in :ref:`ClassesAndStructures_ClassesAreReferenceTypes` applies to actors as well as classes.
+Unlike classes,
-Unlike classes, actors serialize access to their mutable state, which makes it safe for code in multiple tasks to interact with the same instance of an actor.
+actors allow only one task to access their mutable state at a time, which makes it safe for code in multiple tasks to interact with the same instance of an actor.
 For example, here's an actor that records temperatures: